CastielWong/Laboratory/Flask/README.md

 | /store/<name> | POST | Authorization | | Create a store |
 | /store/<name> | DELETE | Authorization | | Delete a store |

+"http://127.00.1:5000" is the default URL.

 __Flask-JWT-Extended__ is applied to take care of the authentication.

 [Postman](https://www.postman.com/postman/) is a good tool for testing, which is used to check if the application is working properly.

 ## Reference